Baba Hari Dass: Sri Ram Ashram

 Baba Hari Dass in his travels through India encountered many abandoned children who were in need of home and a caring place.
 As a young boy Baba Hari Dass witnessed the mistreatment of children at an orphanage he visited with his friend.
-Prompted by that experience and using the proceeds from his yoga books and generous donations, "he established a loving home for children in need".
-One of his students, Ma Renu, inspired by the teachings of selfless service (karma yoga) traveled to India to launch in 1984 Sri Ram Ashram, a children's home, school, and medical clinic in rural location of the northern state of Uttaranchal.
+Prompted by that experience and using the proceeds from his yoga books and generous donations, "he established a home for children in need".
+One of his students, Ma Renu, inspired by the teachings of selfless service (karma yoga) travelled to India to launch in 1984 Sri Ram Ashram, a children's home, school, and medical clinic in rural location of the northern state of Uttaranchal.

 The Ashram, now located near Haridwar (Shyampur village) was established in 1987.
 From its inception, the focus became to support orphaned and destitute children.
 Some children find their way to Sri Ram Ashram by being brought and left at the entrance gate, or by being found abandoned in the streets of towns, or rural places.
 After medical evaluation those children are brought into the new surroundings with care and loving attention.
 In 1987, Sri Ram Vidya Mandir became a nationally accredited school, which educates children, Nursery through 12th grade standard, from both the orphanage and nearby villages.